Stephen J. Dubner is easy to flatten into a franchise name.

 Stephen J. Dubner matters because he helped make a broad public more curious than it used to be about how social systems actually work.

-He did that not by pretending every mystery had a neat answer, but by making inquiry itself pleasurable.
+He did that by making inquiry itself pleasurable without pretending every mystery had a neat answer.
 That is a cultural contribution.
 He widened the audience for explanation-driven journalism, built a durable audio platform for it, and showed that even a question that sounds minor can open into a serious account of incentives, institutions, and human behavior.